 FrogWatch USA™ Volunteer Workshops

-These FREE classroom workshops will teach you to identify all the frogs and toads in your area by their calls.
+These FREE classroom workshops will teach you to identify all the frogs and toads in your area by their calls in the first session.
 Students will follow a Power Point presentation and learn to mimic the frog calls.
-Attendees will also learn about wetlands and why they are important to the ecosystem.

 A full-color workbook with visual memory aids, range maps, and a call timing chart will be provided.
 In addition, you will learn why they are important, why they are in trouble, and what can be done to help them.

-Those who desire to become citizen scientists will complete frog monitoring training for the FrogWatch USA™ national network administered by the Association of Zoos and Aquariums.
+The second session includes an introduction to wetlands and frog monitoring training for the FrogWatch USA™ national network administered by the Association of Zoos and Aquariums.
 Citizen scientists around the country listen to frogs and toads from February through August and submit their findings to a national database.
+Session one is a prerequisite for session two, and a student may just attend the first session if they are not interested in becoming a citizen scientist.
 For more about FrogWatch USA™ see www.aza.org/frogwatch.
 There is no charge for these workshops.

 Training Schedule for Upcoming Workshops and Presentations

 Are you interested in coordinating Frog Watch training and activities in your part of Arkansas?
-Or would you like to host a presentation of “The Sixth Mass Extinction” or “Birds, Bees, and Butterflies?”
-Contact me to get more information about setting something up.
-Tom@arkansasfrogsandtoads.org
+Contact me to get more information about getting started. [email protected]